redoracle/nixos/README.md

 1. **Checkout Repository**: Retrieves the latest code from the repository.
 2. **Set Up Docker Buildx**: Prepares the Docker builder for multi-platform builds.
 3. **Authenticate with Registries**: Logs into GitHub Container Registry (GHCR) and Docker Hub.
+4. **Get Nix Version**: Extracts the installed Nix version for tagging the image and releases.
-4. **Build and Push Docker Image**: Builds the Docker image and pushes it to both GHCR and Docker Hub.
+5. **Build and Push Docker Image**: Builds the Docker image and pushes it to both GHCR and Docker Hub.
+6. **Create Release**: Automatically creates a new GitHub release if the version does not exist.
-5. **Cleanup**: Prunes unused Docker builder cache to optimize runner resources.
+7. **Cleanup**: Prunes unused Docker builder cache to optimize runner resources.

 ### Workflow Configuration